 Enjoy 6th-floor views at the Michelin-starred Tasca, serving Portuguese fare.
 There’s also the Japanese steakhouse, Netsu, or The Bay, a relaxed brasserie.
 For dessert, try the Mandarin Cake Shop.

-If you’re feeling guilty about all the indulgence, take solace in the fact Mandarin Oriental is committed to eco-friendly business and is taking steps to eliminate all single-use plastic from its hotels by the end of 2021, making the hotel one of the most environmentally friendly resorts on our list.
+If you’re feeling guilty about all the indulgence, take solace in the fact Mandarin Oriental is committed to eco-friendly business and has taken steps to eliminate all single-use plastic from its hotels, making the hotel one of the most environmentally friendly resorts on our list.

 Address: Jumeirah Beach Road, Dubai, UAE Price range: $$$$ Website: www.mandarinoriental.com